-If the driver's seat belt is fastened before the ignition key is turned to the ON position, the A light will not come on.
+If the driver's seat belt is fastened before the ignition key is turned to the ON position, the 4 light will not come on.

-If equipped, the following lights come on briefly and then go off:
+The following lights come on briefly and then go off:

 If any light fails to come on, it may indicate a burned-out bulb or an open circuit in the electrical system.
 Have the system repaired promptly.